eiffel-community/eiffel-intelligence/wiki/markdown/query.md

 Example:

     // This finds all objects where identity is "pkg:maven/com.mycompany.myproduct/sub-system@1.1.0".
-    // Then it filters those objects and returns all values that has "svnIdentifier" as a key.
+    // Then it filters those objects and returns all values that has "gitIdentifier" as a key.

     {
       "criteria": {
          "identity":"pkg:maven/com.mycompany.myproduct/sub-system@1.1.0"
       },
-      "filter" : "incomplete_path_filter(@, 'svnIdentifier')"
+      "filter" : "incomplete_path_filter(@, 'gitIdentifier')"
     }

 As the filter functionality takes a plain jmespath expression it can be a more